MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-to-geohash-function.md

 **Arguments**

 * *longitude*: Longitude value of a geographic location.
-Longitude x will be considered valid if x is a real number and x in range [-180, +180].
+Longitude x will be considered valid if x is a real number and x is in range [-180, +180].
 * *Latitude*: Latitude value of a geographic location.
-Latitude y will be considered valid if y is a real number and y in range [-90, +90].
+Latitude y will be considered valid if y is a real number and y in in range [-90, +90].
-* *Accuracy*: An optional `int` literal that defines the requested accuracy.
-Supported values are in range [1,18].
+* *Accuracy*: An optional `int` that defines the requested accuracy.
+Supported values are in the range [1,18].
 If unspecified, the default value `5` is used.

 **Returns**

 The Geohash string value of a given geographic location with requested accuracy length.

-> [!NOTE]
+If the coordinate or accuracy are invalid, the query will produce an empty result.

+**Notes**
-> Invoking [geo_geohash_to_central_point()](geo-geohash-to-central-point-function.md) function on geohash string that was calculated on some longitude x and latitude y won't necessairly return x and y.
+* Invoking the [geo_geohash_to_central_point()](geo-geohash-to-central-point-function.md) function on a geohash string that was calculated on longitude x and latitude y won't necessairly return x and y.
+* Due to the Geohash definition, it's possible that two geographic locations are very close to each other but have different Geohash codes.

 **Examples**